oldD0g/budget-analysis/README.md

 "Re-apply guesses" can be run anytime and will only alter the category of transactions that are "Uncategorised".

-Todo:
+## Todo:

-Allow more date oriented analysis:
+* Allow more date oriented analysis:
-Better datepicker which allows you to just go back a single month rather than a whole year (although the existing one is meant to do that, it seems to have a bug on my system) Graph categories (column chart?) for a given period Show all transactions for a given period
+* Better datepicker which allows you to just go back a single month rather than a whole year (although the existing one is meant to do that, it seems to have a bug on my system)
+* Graph categories (column chart?) for a given period (Partly completed using Google charts)
+* Show all transactions for a given period
-Allow comments to be added to transactions so you can name them for later reference
+* Allow comments to be added to transactions so you can name them for later reference